 Moreover, the right accountant can double as a consultant, leveraging their experience to advise you on how to better manage your funds for business purposes.
 Should you hire an independent contractor or a full-time employee?
 What pricing strategy should you use on your new product or service?
 Should you open a new business credit card?
 These are the types of questions that an accountant can offer their input on.

 The Bottom Line

-A CPA can do a lot more than maintain your financial records and file your tax returns.
-They can essentially act as partner in the business financing process from A to Z.
+A CPA or qualified accountant can do a lot more than maintain your financial records and file your tax returns.
+They can essentially act as a partner in the business financing process from A to Z.

 Finding the right accountant is key though.
-The best option is to ask for a referral.
+The best option is to ask for a referral from a trusted partner or colleague.
 If that’s not an option, you can try to find one online – but make sure you do your due diligence.